Laser Printer vs. Inkjet Printer

 Toner cartridges last longer before you have to install a new one.
 Most toner carts yield in the low thousands of sheets whereas most inkjet carts yield in the low to mid hundreds.
 That means less cart swapping.

-A laser printer can sit unused for months on end without the print heads clogging up.
+A laser printer can sit unused for months with no clogging up.

 Canon Color Laser w/Scanner